Practical ideas and tactics to reclaim local democracy

-Setting up a ward platform, contesting local elections and supporting community projects all take money.
-In collectives, anybody who is in charge of managing money and resources or has access to sources of finance has some power.
+Setting up a ward platform, contesting local elections and sup- porting community/ward projects all take money.
+Anybody who is in charge of managing money and resources or has access to sources of finance has some power.
 This can be a problem when there are a lot of resources and also when there isn’t enough to go around.
-But managing money and resources doesn’t have to cause problems where it is done with consent and trust and there is transparency.
+But managing money and resources doesn’t have to cause problems when it is done with consent and trust and where there is transparency.

 Everybody who can should contribute

-When we all give a little bit we can raise significant funding and we all care more and own what we spend it on that much more.
+When we all give a little bit we can raise significant funding and we as a result all care more because we own what we spend it on..
 Collective contributions help to generate collective ownership.

 - Acknowledge other resources.
 Not everybody can give money.
 Get into a habit of thanking the donations in kind or time that others contributed.
 The people that helped to set up the space.
 The people who helped print flyers.
 It’s nice to be acknowledged and it encourages others to join in next time.

-- Sometimes it’s better to match people or projects with specific resource needs to people who are able to support.
+- Sometimes it’s better to match people or projects with specific resource needs to people who are able to support them.

 - If you build a culture where you put out a call for donations for specific causes then people who wish to give are able to choose what they give to and know what their money was spent on.

 Take it online